arshita08/Tectonify/README.md

-# 🌟 Google Projects Portfolio

-Welcome to my **Google Projects Showcase**!
-This repository highlights projects I built as part of my work and learning with **Google Cloud, AI/ML, and Full-Stack Development**.
+# 🌟 This repository highlights projects I built as part of my work and learning with **Google Cloud, AI/ML, and Full-Stack Development**.
 Each project demonstrates scalable engineering, cloud-native deployment, and problem-solving skills.

 ---